StoneT2000/Halite3-JS/README.md

 - Position our ship in front of the direction of the enemy dropoff where there are the most ships in that direction.
 - Never allow our ship to be over the enemy dropoff (or else if it collides, the enemy gets all the halite anyway) if there are enemies really close.
 This also means for a ship to be repositions on another side of the enemy dropoff, it will have to travel around the enemy dropoff.
 - Try to cover all directions and keep shifting around (seems to confuse a lot of enemy bots if we keep moving)
+_____

+I probably left out some details about my bot, but since around Jan.
+12, I shifted focus completely to another great AI competition, <a href="http://battlecode.org/">MIT Battlecode</a>